Harkamal1/PageMaker/README.md

 5. 📄 **Click** on the **"Create PDF"** button to **generate** the front pages.
 6. 🔄 Once the front pages are generated, the app will **combine** them into a PDF file.
 7. 💾 You can then **save**, **print**, or **share** the PDF file as needed.

+## Key Features✨
+**💡 Effortless Input**: Page Maker offers a user-friendly interface where you can effortlessly enter your essential details.
+Simply fill in the required fields, and the app takes care of the rest.

+**🎨 Customizable Front Pages:** Personalize your front pages to meet your specific requirements.
+Page Maker adheres to the format provided by the Innocent Hearts Group of Institutions, ensuring compliance while allowing you to add your personal touch.

+**📚 Multiple Page Generation:** Generate front pages for multiple project files in a breeze.
+With Page Maker, you can specify the desired number of front pages to be created, making it convenient for handling numerous projects simultaneously.

+**📁 Seamless PDF Export:** Once you have created all the necessary front pages, Page Maker seamlessly combines them into a single PDF file.
+This consolidated file can be easily saved, printed, or shared, providing you with a complete set of front pages for your project files.

 ## Contributing
 We welcome contributions to enhance and improve Page Maker.
 If you have any suggestions, bug reports, or feature requests, please submit them to the Issues section.